Hostile Takeover

 J yanked out another optic and regenerated it.
 Tedious work.

 J’s present state keenly demonstrated this.
-The dissonance of the inconsistent, glitched state she’d be restored to rendered every computation pain.
+The dissonance of the inconsistent, glitched instance she’d be restored to rendered every computation subtle pain.

-Even a soft reboot would fix this, and it’d only take seconds — but could she afford a moment of vulnerability around this drone?
+Even a soft reboot could fix this, and it’d only take seconds — but could she afford a moment of vulnerability around this drone?

 J shook her head, and refocused on the tour.